Ashok-Aimlops/Mlops/README.md

 # Mlops
-Learning the mlops,CI/CD pipline creation and docker.
+Learning the mlops,CI/CD pipline creation and docker!